 I think this is Sara’s worst and most privileged moment in the film.
 She, who grew up without a mother, should surely be capable of understanding that not everyone grew up with a father.
 Boo, Sara, boo!

 Still, Minchin really sucks.
 Her punishments are overly punitive.
 She knows that poor people and people of color are especially vulnerable, and regularly threatens them with a double whammy of unemployment and homelessness to keep them in line.
-She humiliates her own students.
+As a teacher, she humiliates her own students.
 She jumps to life-damaging conclusions about others and doesn’t care about the consequences of her recklessness.
 And she has the nerve to describe herself as generous!
 Man, fuck that bitch!

 Sara’s relationship with Minchin reflects her relationship with the ugliest parts of the status quo.
 She’s initially respectful, but feels mounting disquiet when she witnesses its hypocrisies and cruelties.
 She rebels twice: first quietly, then tenaciously.
 Sara’s greatest strength is her ability to imagine a different outcome.
 By the end of the film, her imagination overthrows Minchin’s status quo and inverts her status.
 Minchin is now the menial worker she once denigrated.